Overc1ocker/HP-15-DA0014DX-Hackintosh/README.md

 - Battery readout (with SMCbatterymanager kext)
 - Intel 7265 wifi and bluetooth (Note: this is not the original card that came with the laptop.)
 - Brightness control
 - Sleep
+- Webcam
+- Headphone jack line in
+- Built in Microphone
 - Trackpad partially works.
 Buttons do not click.

 **Untested**
 - Graphics Acceleration
-- Webcam
-- Using headphone jack as a microphone input
 - Touchscreen (Don't anticipate this to work as real macs do not feature touchscreens)
 - Ethernet